 A process for preparing the brioche with Tuppo with brewer's yeast, Dry and cool.
 Put the milk in a saucepan and warm it slightly: It must be lukewarm (About 25-27 degrees).
 Where milk had become too hot, let it cool.
 Once you reach the right temperature, dissolve in the milk dry brewer's yeast (or that cool).
 Put the sifted flour in the bowl the planetary or in a large bowl (if you make a dough by hand), pour the milk with yeast and start kneading.

 When you have a coarse mixture, add eggs, one at a time, while continuing to knead.
 Add the sugar, honey, Salt, orange zest and lemon.
-Continue to work the dough.
-Melt the butter in sweet fire, let cool and pour in sull'impasto, always working with whips hook, or with hands.
-Continue until the dough will not become smooth, polished, elastic and dry (He will not stick to your hands or the bowl).
+Continue working the dough.
+Melt the butter in sweet fire, let it cool and pour flush over the dough, always working with whips hook, or with hands.
+Continue until the dough has become smooth, polished, elastic and dry (He will not stick to your hands or the bowl).
 Put the dough in a large bowl (better if plastic) and cover with plastic wrap.
 Place the bowl in the refrigerator for 24-36 hours.

 Procedure for preparing Sicilian brioches with tupping with mother yeast.
 If you decided to use the yeast (which provides greater softness and a greater duration of brioches), you have to cool it at least twice before making brioche.
 Once, for the second time, It will be tripled in 3 hours, started to work the flour with warm milk.
 Add the yeast into small pieces and work until dough is smooth.
 Continue adding the eggs one at a time, sugar, honey, Salt, citrus zest and butter.

-Even in this case, you have to work the dough for a long time in order to obtain a glossy mass, elastic, smooth and it does not stick to the hands or of the planetary hook.
+Even in this case, you'll have to work the dough for a long time so you get a glossy mass, elastic, smooth and it does not stick to the hands or of the planetary hook.
 Put the dough in a large bowl (better if plastic).
 Cover with plastic wrap.
 Place the bowl in the refrigerator for 24-36 hours.

-When he spent the curing time of the mixture in the refrigerator (you will see that even in the cold the dough will already be a little’ grown up), transfer it to a warm, dry place for leavening.
+When the maturation time of the dough in the refrigerator has elapsed (you will see that even in the cold the dough will already have grown a little), transfer it to a warm, dry place for leavening.
 In a warm room around 25 degrees, or in the oven with the light turned on.
 Wait until the volume of the mass will not be doubled.
 The times will be shorter when you use fresh yeast, dry, compared with the processing times with the yeast.